Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

 - The Ranker and Optimizer consider raw numbers (gold, xp, etc.), but not other logistical factors like:
   - Processing Time and Capacity
-    - Harvesting and replanting is assummed to happen all on the same day, even when using the Seed Maker.
+    - Harvesting and replanting is assumed to happen all on the same day, even when using the Seed Maker.

     > For example, cranberries can be more profitable than pumpkins if turned into wine.
     > However, each harvested crop gives (about) 2 cranberries and the regrow time is 5 days -- less than